 An application for asylum is any declaration made by a foreign person indicating that he or she is seeking, in Switzerland, protection from persecution.
 Without an asylum application there can be no asylum procedure.
 In contrast to the asylum procedure, no formal criteria apply to the application itself.
 It can be submitted orally or in writing.

 All asylum seekers are assigned to a federal asylum centre with processing facilities, run by the Federal government in six asylum regions: Altstätten (Eastern Switzerland asylum region), Basel (Northwest Switzerland asylum region), Balerna and Novazzano [until further notice Chiasso] (Central Switzerland and Ticino asylum region), Bern (Bern asylum region), Boudry (Western Switzerland asylum region) and Zurich (Zurich asylum region).

 The option to submit an asylum application at a Swiss embassy in another country was abolished in 2012.

-Entering Switzerland for humanitarian reasons may be possible under the humanitarian visa.
+The humanitarian visa offers a possibility to enter Switzerland for humanitarian reasons.
 This type of visa application is usually only possible in the country of origin, not in third countries.

 In practice, Switzerland issues very few humanitarian visa regulation and interprets the criteria in a very narrow way: the person must be under an immediate, serious and real threat to life and limb.